 What’s also nice about the Open Championship is that it features a rotation of venues, which creates excellent variety, but keeps golf fans coming back to some of the best courses in the world.

-St. Andrews was home to two of Tiger Woods’ three Open triumphs, in 2000 and 2005.
-The first time around, Tiger set the Open’s scoring record in relation to par at 19-under and prevailed by eight strokes.
+St. Andrews was home to two of Woods’ three Open triumphs, in 2000 and 2005.
+The first time around, Woods set the then-Open’s scoring record in relation to par at 19-under and prevailed by eight strokes.
 He won the second time by five shots over Colin Montgomerie.

 So yes, many would argue the Open Championship is the most coveted major of all.
-Its unique setting frequently features throwback classic elements of links golf, where players are asked to execute old-fashioned shots around and into the greens they’d not be tasked with anywhere else.
+Its unique setting frequently features throwback classic elements of links golf, where players are asked to execute old-fashioned shots around and into the greens they would not be tasked with anywhere else.

-Depending on the severity of weather, scores can wildly vary by time of day, by round, or by year.
+Depending on the weather conditions, scores can wildly vary by time of day, by round, or by year.
 You never quite know what you’ll get in the Open Championship, which is just one of many facets of its immense appeal.

 Similar to the U.S. Open in venue choice, the PGA Championship doesn’t have a specific set of courses it must rotate between, but organizers do seek out the best courses in the U.S., but allow more leeway in terms of yielding birdies.

 The PGA Championship is the most modern major in the sense that it’s most like any other contemporary PGA Tour event.
 It’s also a tribute to the teaching professionals across the country, and to the PGA of America itself.
 Club professionals are even afforded the chance to qualify for the field through a preliminary tournament.